 Students whose native language is not English are matriculated into regular academic courses in one of two ways.
 Students may not change tracks once they have been admitted.

 Students whose native language is not English may be admitted conditionally to Snow College.
 In order to qualify for this track, students must graduate from a secondary school, but do not need to submit a TOEFL score.
 Students in this track are admitted directly into the ESL program.
-Students whose TOEFL score is below 63 iBT or 500 PBT are automatically admitted to this track.
+Students whose Duolingo score is below 95, or a TOEFL score is below 63 iBT or 500 PBT are automatically admitted to this track.
 All students in this track are given a placement test upon arrival at Snow College.

 After taking the placement test, Track Two students are placed into one of four different levels.
 Level 1, Level 2, and Level 3 students take a full-time ESL curriculum.
 These students do not take regular academic classes.
 Level 4 students are permitted to take one or two academic classes (up to 4 credits) depending on their academic history, advisor's recommendation, credit hours, academic courses and the academic instructor.